Why am I photographing the world around me? Because I spent my life traveling, growing up in four continents.

 Now, I am based in Baden-Wuttemburg, Germany.
 Where the Black Forest meets the country's fabled engineering history.

 I was raised traveling; Latin America, Asia, and Europe, where I grew up in Spain.
-Making sense of all I see, feel, and hear, is what happens when I put it all in photographic frame.
-It's done with a sense for the light, the spaces, and the movements in these.
+Making sense of what I see, feel, and hear, is what happens when I look in the viewfinder.
+It's done with an appreciation for the light, the spaces, and the movements in these.

 This approach has addressed the needs of clients such as SECURITAS, Sonesta Resorts and Hotles, Specialized Bicycle Components, ZEISS, Florida Crystals, Wyndham Hotels, L'Express, Chronicle for Higher Education, Fortune, Forbes, New York Times, U.S. News & World Report, Der Spiegel, Stern, The Times of London, The Guardian, Time, BlueStar Foods, Robert Wood Johnson Foundation, and Citibank.

 What is it like to work with me?

 “Alex Quesada was my go-to photographer when I was the Times’ Central America/Caribbean Bureau Chief between 1999 and 2004.
 During that time, we worked assignments from Haiti and Cuba to Guatemala and Puerto Rico.